PrEP and PEP for HIV Prevention

 PrEP (pre-exposure prophylaxis) is a daily medication that reduces your chance of getting HIV from sex or injection drug use.
 It works by making it nearly impossible for the virus to take over cells.

-If you are interested in learning more about PrEP, the Points West staff can help.
-Talk with a Points West team member at 303-239-7078.
+If you are interested in learning more about PrEP, the JCPH sexual health clinic can help.
+To make an appointment, call 303-239-7078.
 The clinic staff can help find an assistance plan to make PrEP affordable for you.

 PEP (post-exposure prophylaxis)